YuvanMichaelVivenzi/dotfiles/README.md

 # ML4W Dotfiles 2.9.2.1

 # To get my setup, run setup.sh which will get ml4w's dotfiles installed.
 And then, from the file manager, copy paste my dotfiles.
 Present in this repo.
+# For wallpapers, if not configured by default, launch waypaper from either rofi / terminal and change wallpaper folder to dotfiles/wallpapers in this repo.

+# Stay tuned for more improvements!

+# TODO
+## 1. More refinements (Make the desktop more usable and coherent, concise, better and configured as a "all in one" that just works.)
+## 2. Make a new install script created from the ground up.
+That doesn't require user attention.
+(Only sudo passwords probably!*) * for package installations.

 An advanced configuration of Hyprland for Arch Linux based distributions.
 This package includes an installation script to install and setup the required components.